w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ![async-backing](../assets/async-backing.png)
 ![async-backing-legend](../assets/async-backing-legend.png)

-Parablock 1 (P1) is included and P2 is backed within R1.
-In the meantime the unincluded segments is full and contains P3-5.
+Parablock 1 (P1) is included, and P2 is backed within R1.
+In the meantime, the unincluded segment is full and contains P3-5.
 Because P6 is not rushing to be backed, it can be filled in 6s while P2 is included and P3 is backed in R2.
 This is possible because the context execution shifted from being the latest included parablock to being the latest ancestor in the unincluded segment (i.e. P5).
-In this scenario blockspace demand decreases and P6 is filled only 50% using 6 seconds.
+In this scenario, blockspace demand decreases, and P6 is filled only 50% using 6 seconds.
 Next block P7 can be filled in 12 seconds while the unincluded segment is emptied.
 While filling up P7, P3 and P4 are included in R3 and R4, respectively.
-In 24 seconds four parablocks, P1 to P4, have been included into the relay chain, and two more blocks have been filled and pushed to the unincluded segment, ready to be backed.
-The collators were able make better use of blockspace, including 2x more data by doubling block generation time in a period of lower demand.
+In 24 seconds, four parablocks, P1 to P4, have been included in the relay chain, and two more blocks have been filled and pushed to the unincluded segment, ready to be backed.
+The collators were able to make better use of blockspace, including 2x more data, by doubling block generation time in a period of lower demand.
 With an unincluded segment carrying a maximum of three parablocks, the collators could wait an additional 6 seconds if needed (i.e. make sure in the unincluded segment there is at least one parablock to build a new one).

 In case blockspace demand increases after the generation of P7, collators can generate P8 and P9 is 6 seconds (i.e. 3 seconds per block) due to the unincluded segment not being filled up (see below).
-However, if demand stays high collators will only be able to generate blocks every 6 seconds as the unincluded segment is emptied every 6 seconds and the maximum capacity of three parablocks has been reached.
+However, if demand stays high after P9 collators will only be able to generate parablocks every 6 seconds as the unincluded segment is emptied every 6 seconds, and the maximum capacity of three parablocks has been reached.

 ![async-backing-3s](../assets/async-backing-3s.png)

 In general, asynchronous backing will allow [collators](./learn-parachains-protocol.md#collators) to include an estimated ~3-5x more data into parablocks while speeding up parachain block times from 12 to 6 seconds.
-Due to the 2x decrease in block time to inclusion, and the possibility of building blocks in advance to fit more data, Polkadot with asynchronous backing can deliver an estimated ~6-10x more blockspace to its parachains.
+Due to the 2x decrease in block time to inclusion and the possibility of building blocks in advance to fit more data, Polkadot with asynchronous backing can deliver an estimated ~6-10x more blockspace to its parachains.